mallikaparulekar/gauge/README.md

 # gauge
-An app for teachers to gauge student understanding
+An app for teachers to gauge student understanding - Winner at HackDuke 2020

 This repo contains code for a convoluted neural network (CNN) that detects the seven universal facial expressions.
 [Anger, Disgust, Fear, Happiness, Neutral, Sadness, Fear].